Ladder99/ladder99/docs/pages/future/developing-adapters.md

 For example, the Chicago Coding Systems (CCS) Print and Apply model is defined in `models/ccs-pa` - you can see the definitions there.

-To develop a new model, you could make a copy of the `ccs-pa` folder and make changes to those files.
+To develop a new model, you could make a copy of the `ccs/pa` folder and make changes to those files.

-    cp -r models/ccs-pa models/my-model
+    cp -r models/ccs/pa models/my/model
+    ...

 ## Defining Devices